 Accenture (ACN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the consulting company had lost 12.97% over the past month, lagging the Business Services sector's loss of 11.78% and the S&P 500's loss of 6.57% in that time.
+Coming into today, shares of the consulting company had lost 9.6% in the past month.
+In that same time, the Business Services sector lost 10.53%, while the S&P 500 lost 5.33%.

-Wall Street will be looking for positivity from Accenture as it approaches its next earnings report date.
-This is expected to be March 17, 2022.
-In that report, analysts expect Accenture to post earnings of $2.36 per share.
-This would mark year-over-year growth of 16.26%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.65 billion, up 21.21% from the prior-year quarter.
+Accenture will be looking to display strength as it nears its next earnings release, which is expected to be March 17, 2022.
+The company is expected to report EPS of $2.36, up 16.26% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.65 billion, up 21.21% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Accenture.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Accenture should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Accenture currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Accenture is currently a Zacks Rank #2 (Buy).

-Valuation is also important, so investors should note that Accenture has a Forward P/E ratio of 29.35 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 21.37.
+Valuation is also important, so investors should note that Accenture has a Forward P/E ratio of 29.36 right now.
+Its industry sports an average Forward P/E of 21.32, so we one might conclude that Accenture is trading at a premium comparatively.

-Meanwhile, ACN's PEG ratio is currently 2.94.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Consulting Services industry currently had an average PEG ratio of 1.23 as of yesterday's close.
+It is also worth noting that ACN currently has a PEG ratio of 2.94.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Consulting Services stocks are, on average, holding a PEG ratio of 1.22 based on yesterday's closing prices.

 The Consulting Services industry is part of the Business Services sector.
 This industry currently has a Zacks Industry Rank of 66, which puts it in the top 26% of all 250+ industries.